-I lecture nationally and internationally on topics such as embolization and ablation of liver tumors, particularly colon cancer metastases and hepatocellular cancer, and on ablation of primary and metastatic lung cancers.
+I lecture nationally and internationally on topics such as embolization, radio embolization, and ablation of liver tumors — particularly metastases from colorectal, breast, or other primary cancers as well as hepatocellular cancer.
+I have also lectured extensively on ablation as a treatment for primary and metastatic lung cancers.

-I am involved in several multidisciplinary clinical, research, and educational activities at Memorial Sloan Kettering Cancer Center.
-As a faculty member on the multidisciplinary hepatobiliary, colon cancer, and solid-tumor teams, I work very closely with a team of hepatobiliary, colon, and thoracic surgeons; gastrointestinal, breast, and other oncologists; and gastroenterologists and radiation therapists to determine the most appropriate treatment for patients with primary and metastatic cancer of the liver and lung.
+I am involved in several multidisciplinary clinical, research, and educational activities at MSK.
+As a faculty member on the hepatobiliary, colorectal, and solid-tumor teams, I work very closely with a team of hepatobiliary, colon, and thoracic surgeons; gastrointestinal, breast, and other oncologists; and gastroenterologists and radiation therapists to determine the most appropriate treatment for patients with primary and metastatic cancer of the liver and lung.
+I am also a current member of the Institutional Review Board, which is responsible for reviewing all human subjects’ related research and monitoring ongoing research conducted at MSK to ensure compliance with regulations.

-Despite my strong interest in research, my main focus remains the care of patients.
+Despite my strong interest in research, my main focus remains caring for patients.
 Every cancer has a unique identity, so treatment must be tailored to each patient and each situation.
-The environment and philosophy of Memorial Sloan Kettering Cancer Center allow me and my partners in interventional radiology and image-guided therapies to offer each patient the best possible care for his or her type of cancer.
-The combination of excellence in clinical work and research allows us to design clinical trials that result in the best patient care.
+The environment and philosophy of MSK allow me and my partners in interventional oncology and image-guided therapies to offer each patient the best possible care for their cancer.
+The combination of excellence in clinical work and research also allows us to design important and pivotal clinical trials that directly translate in the best patient care.